Stephen Gilbert

 Stephen Gilbert (15 January 1910 – 12 January 2007) was a painter and sculptor from Scotland.
 He was one of the few British artists fully to embrace the avant-garde movement in Paris in the 1950s.

 Early years

 Gilbert was born in Wormit, in the north-east of Fife, Scotland, of English parents.
-His father was a commander in the Royal Navy; his grandfather, Sir Alfred Gilbert was the Art Nouveau sculptor of The Angel of Christian Charity in Piccadilly Circus.
+His father was a commander in the Royal Navy; his grandfather was the sculptor Sir Alfred Gilbert.

 Education

 He studied architecture at the Slade School of Art in London from 1929 to 1932, where he befriended fellow student Roger Hilton.
 Gilbert won the Slade Scholarship at the end of his first year, and the principal Sir Henry Tonks encouraged him to start painting from 1930.
 He also met sculptor Jocelyn Chewett at the Slade, and they were married in 1935.